-Year after year, planting just one ugly, dried up, lifeless bulb at a time, by the time she’d planted more than 1,000,000 bulbs she’d forever changed her world by creating something of magnificence, beauty and inspiration.
+Year after year, planting just one ugly, dried up, the lifeless bulb at a time, by the time she’d planted more than 1,000,000 bulbs she’d forever changed her world by creating something of magnificence, beauty, and inspiration.

 As Jaroldeen approached the mountain home situated in sea of yellow, she saw a sign posted by someone who was clearly tired of answering the same questions:

 Answers to the Questions I Know You are Asking: One Woman, Two Hands, Two Feet, and Very Little Brain.
 One bulb at a Time.
 Started in 1958.

 Seriously, this was way beyond anything I’d ever knitted.
 My expectations that I’d ever finish it were low.
 But one stitch at a time, over and over again, it began to grow and take shape.
 The coat was for a very special lady in my life, so I had incentive to finish it.

 As she modeled it for me, all I could think about was that sign at the entrance to the Daffodil Garden.
 Mine read: Why?
 How?
 One woman, two hands, two needles and very little brain.
 One stitch at a time.
 Started about 6 months ago.

 What do you need to do in your life?
 Build an emergency fund?
 Pay down your debt?
 Downsize to a smaller lifestyle?

 Why not get started today?
 Take that first step.
 Then do it over and over again, just one baby step at a time.
 You will be amazed at where you will be with that over the coming months.